Eigenvalue asymptotics for the damped wave equation on metric graphs: Description of the model

-The reverse implication that any pair of vectors $\Phi$ and $\Psi$ satisfying the coupling condition~(\ref{eq-coupling}), also satisfies~(\ref{eq-coupling2}), follows from properties of unitary matrices.
+The reverse implication that any pair of vectors $(\Phi^\mathrm{T},{\Phi'}^\mathrm{T})^\mathrm{T}$ and $(\Psi^\mathrm{T},{\Psi'}^\mathrm{T})^\mathrm{T}$ satisfying the coupling condition~(\ref{eq-coupling}) (if their components are substituted for $\Psi$ and $\Psi'$), also satisfies~(\ref{eq-coupling2}), follows from properties of unitary matrices.
+For more details on the above construction we refer e.g. to \cite{FT} or Proposition~17.1.2 in the book \cite{BEH}.

 In agreement with the notation for quantum graphs we shall denote the coupling for which functional values are equal at each vertex and the sum of outward derivatives vanishes by \emph{standard coupling} (the terms Kirchhoff's, Neumann or free coupling may also be found in the literature).
 The corresponding unitary coupling matrix is $U = 2/d\, J - I$, with $d$ being the degree of the given vertex, $I$ the $d\times d$ identity matrix and $J$ the $d\times d$ matrix with all entries equal to $1$.
+For instance, the forms of the coupling matrices for standard coupling are for $d=2$ and $d=3$ the following

+Moreover, we define coupling conditions for the boundary vertices.
+The \emph{Dirichlet} coupling denotes the situation when the functional value vanishes at the vertex, while in the case of \emph{Neumann} coupling the derivative at the vertex is zero.
+The general condition is called \emph{Robin} and it is described by equation~(\ref{eq-coupling}) with $U$ being a complex number of modulus one.
+This condition also includes the Dirichlet ($U = -1$) and Neumann ($U = 1$) conditions.